xiaoylu/leetcode_category/EulerPath/Readme.md

 Euler path is a path visiting every edge exactly once.

-Euler cycle is a Euler path which starts and ends on the same vertex.
+Euler cycle (Euler tour) is a Euler path which starts and ends on the same vertex.

 A graph is called Eulerian if it has an Eulerian Cycle and called Semi-Eulerian if it has an Eulerian Path.